-If you liked my Japanese green peas and rice recipe, please leave a comment below and rate the recipe!
+If you liked the recipe, please leave a comment below and rate the recipe!

 Also don’t forget to follow me on Youtube, Pinterest, Facebook, Twitter and Instagram.
 This way you keep up to date with all the latest happenings on Chopstick Chronicles.
 Don’t forget to Sign up for a weekly newsletter so you never miss out on new authentic delicious Japanese recipes!
 Sign up form is on the right-hand sidebar.